LaunchCoderGirlSTL/Data-Science-Learning-Track/docs/_sources/lessons/lesson23.rst.txt

 Lectures (Videos and Readings)
 ------------------------------

+Complete the readings and videos in the `Large Scale Machine Learning <https://www.coursera.org/learn/machine-learning>`_ module of Coursera

 In Class Assignment
 -------------------

-Complete the readings and videos in the `Large Scale Machine Learning <https://www.coursera.org/learn/machine-learning>`_ module of Coursera
+Final Exam

 Quizzes
 -------